jorisroovers/casa/README.md

         -> Play around with API
         -> Convert checks to hass-sensors
 - Better messaging in slack (also include lights + custom nest sensors)
+- Backups: sensu/redis DB

+- Security:
+    - Let's encrypt support
+    - TLS everywhere: home-assistant, HADash, Spotify, Sensu, Uchiwa
+    - iptable rules for all (just block all and then selectively allow), make sure base role wipes all other ip tables rules -> in case I manually set something, this should be undone

 ### Sensor ideas
 - Refactor monit-hass-sensors to custom-hass-sensors so we can do more than just monit sensors